nrfconnect/sdk-nrf/samples/nrf9160/mqtt_simple/README.rst

 They are located in ``samples/nrf9160/mqtt_simple`` folder.

-To add a specific overlay configuration file to the build, add the ``-- -DOVERLAY_CONFIG=<overlay_config_file>`` parameter to the ``west build`` command.
+To add a specific overlay configuration file to the build, add the ``-- -DOVERLAY_CONFIG=<overlay_config_file>`` flag to your build.

+See :ref:`cmake_options` for instructions on how to add this option to your build.
-The following command builds the sample with the TLS configuration for nRF9160 DK:
+For example, when building on the command line, you can build the sample with the TLS configuration for nRF9160 DK as follows:

   .. code-block:: console